mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/MAMP-Viewer/index.md

 ![MAMP](/en/MAMP-PRO-Mac/MAMP-Viewer/SetMAMPViewer.png)

-Preview your work using the MAMP Viewer available on iOS.
+Preview your work using the MAMP Viewer available on iOS and Android.

 ![MAMP](/en/MAMP-PRO-Mac/MAMP-Viewer/MAMPViewer.jpg)